-What are easy ways for teens to make money in 2021?
-I want to break this post down so you get a ton of value and ideas from it.
-The 6th grade Science teacher in me is coming out on this post.
+What are easy ways for teens to make money?
+I want to break this down in easy to understand chunks so you get a ton of value and doable ideas from it.
+The 6th grade Science teacher in me is coming out in this post.
 I want you to think about money in terms of “what you like to do” instead of focusing on the gurus who tell you to “hustle and grind”.
-That hustle game will wear you out; so it’s best that we create something around what you already like.
+That hustle game will wear you out; so it's best that we create something around what you already like.

 You'll grind at first, but it doesn't always have to be a 24/7 grind.